Generate Workflows with AI

 What happens if the AI doesn't understand my prompt?
 The AI will respond through the chat interface with clarifying questions or a best-effort attempt.
 You can refine your description and continue the conversation to get closer to the desired result.

 Can I resume an AI chat session later?
 Yes.
 Your chat history is saved and tied to the workflow app.
 Navigate back to the app to reload the conversation and continue refining.
+You can also clear the chat to start a fresh session for the same app.

 Is my data used to train the AI model?
 No. Your workflow descriptions and attached documents are processed in real-time to generate the workflow and are not used for model training.